 Some are motivated by the usual "let's make our network faster/more secure"; however, SCTP is actually adding more capability.

-Here's the original UDP protocol description: .
+Here's the original UDP protocol description: RFC 768.
 It's very short and to the point.

 Here's an extension, DTLS, designed to retrofit security into UDP: Datagram Transport Level Security.
 It's considerably longer.

-And then there's the successful RTP, which has is a protocol usually run over UDP that adds sequencing: RTP: A Transport Protocol for Real-Time Applications.
+And then there's the successful RTP, a thin layer over UDP that adds sequencing: RTP: A Transport Protocol for Real-Time Applications.